davidjb/esoterica/presentation/slides.md

 Bigger and better than it was before!

-Go forward and work together with any language or cloud America is great.
+Go forward and work together with any language or cloud But serve pages from the United States because
+America is great.
 ~~~
 <!-- .element class="wrap" -->